With a simple question, Ukrainians probe mental health at a time of war

 The military is also organizing peer-to-peer discussions among troops after they go through a combat rotation.

-"If we have a quite intensive battle, we understand that we need to have a decompression, or debriefing, for our soldiers," said Dr. Vladyslav Syniagovskyi, a military psychiatrist.
+"If we have a quite intensive battle, we understand that we need to have a decompression, or debriefing, for our soldiers," said Dr. Vladyslav Synyahovsky, a military psychiatrist.

-He says preliminary data suggests perhaps 15 percent of Ukrainian troops suffer from Post-Traumatic Stress — a figure roughly in line with studies of U.S. troops who served in Iraq and Afghanistan.
+He says preliminary data suggests perhaps 15% of Ukrainian troops suffer from post-traumatic stress — a figure roughly in line with studies of U.S. troops who served in Iraq and Afghanistan.

 Oksana Korolovych, the psychologist, believes the figure is even higher for Ukraine's civilians.
 But she also sees some encouraging changes as the war grinds on.